The Salesforce Calendar You’ve Been Waiting For

 DayBack is easy for admins to configure using drop down lists of the fields they want to show up in the calendar.
 And it includes the hooks developers need to extend the calendar and embed it within an org’s workflows.

 You’ll find developer-focussed articles on our blog, including case studies of the mods developers can make to tightly integrate DayBack with other Salesforce apps.

-SeedCode has published a couple starter kits to help developers bring apps like DayBack to the Salesforce platform.
-SeedCode’s Jason Young will be speaking about our Canvas App Starter Kit at Dreamforce ’16 and Tanner Ellen has published the dev stack we use for working over SSL on local repos.
+SeedCode has published a couple of starter kits to help developers bring apps like DayBack to the Salesforce platform.
+SeedCode’s Jason Young spoke about our Canvas App Starter Kit at Dreamforce ’16 and Tanner Ellen has published the dev stack we use for working over SSL on local repos.